QBFreak/SolarWinds-Evennia/README.md

 offline, and then the engine is simply restarted to apply the changes.
 It even maintains player connections while this takes place.
 What I like the most about it is the fact that it will work with large databases.
-I can configure it for a MySQL backend and then create a truly massive world that encompasses many solar systems with no problems.
+I can configure it for a MySQL back end and then create a truly massive world that encompasses many solar systems with no problems.
 As a bonus, all the coding is done in Python, something I'm fairly familiar with, and far less finicky than the TinyMARE softcode parser.
 I have high hopes for this incarnation of SolarWinds.